MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/cordova.md

 **Prerequisites:**

-- At mininum Apache [Cordova CLI 6.0.0](https://cordova.apache.org/news/2016/01/28/tools-release.html) and MobileFirst Developer CLI installed on the developer workstation.
+- At mininum Apache [Cordova CLI 6.0.0](https://cordova.apache.org/news/2016/01/28/tools-release.html) and MobileFirst CLI installed on the developer workstation.
 - MobileFirst Server to run locally, or a remotely running MobileFirst Server.
 - Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment) and [Setting up your Cordova development environment](../../setting-up-your-development-environment/cordova-development-environment) tutorials.